tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 - Click on the menu *Help -> User Interface Tour* for an overview of the :ref:`notebook_app` user interface.

-- You can run the notebook document step-by-step (one cell a time) by hitting *shift + enter*.
+- You can run the notebook document step-by-step (one cell a time) by pressing *shift + enter*.

 - You can run the whole notebook in a single step by clicking on the menu